monet/monet.js/docs/FREE.md

 ```

 Runs the computation to the end, returning the final result, using the supplied functor `f` to extract the next `Free` from the suspension.

+### ...and undocumented
+- join
+- takeLeft
+- takeRight